 Overall, LLMs are a powerful tool that can help to improve the quality and efficiency of various NLP applications.

-The fine-tuned model now answers the question directly, in the assistant role, with a structured and coherent response — a genuine chat assistant.
+Here, we can see the fine-tuned model answer the question directly, in the assistant role.
+It gives a structured and coherent response.
+It is now a real chat assistant.

 The full chat-tuning workflow: format conversations, train a LoRA adapter, merge it, and generate replies.